cs94njw/stocksheck/README.md

 1. Generate a useful report and send to a destination (email, Google Drive, Amazon Docs, S3, etc)
 1. Update spreadsheet source with last processed date

+# Sources to support

+1. Google Drive
+2. iCloud Drive
+3. OneDrive
+4. S3

+# Destinations to support

+1. Email
+2. Any of the above Sources

+# Format of Spreadsheet Required

+Column with name, "Stock"
+Column with name, "Alert"
+Column with name, "Today's Price"